kubernetes/website/v1.1/docs/user-guide/prereqs.md

 The simplest way to install is to copy or move kubectl into a dir already in PATH (e.g. `/usr/local/bin`).
 For example:

 {% highlight console %}
-{% raw %}

 # OS X
 $ sudo cp kubernetes/platforms/darwin/amd64/kubectl /usr/local/bin/kubectl
 # Linux
 $ sudo cp kubernetes/platforms/linux/amd64/kubectl /usr/local/bin/kubectl
-{% endraw %}

 {% endhighlight %}

 You also need to ensure it's executable:

 {% highlight console %}
-{% raw %}

 $ sudo chmod +x /usr/local/bin/kubectl
-{% endraw %}

 {% endhighlight %}

 If you prefer not to copy kubectl, you need to ensure the tool is in your path:

 {% highlight bash %}
-{% raw %}

 # OS X
 export PATH=<path/to/kubernetes-directory>/platforms/darwin/amd64:$PATH

 # Linux
 export PATH=<path/to/kubernetes-directory>/platforms/linux/amd64:$PATH
-{% endraw %}

 {% endhighlight %}

 ## Configuring kubectl

-In order for kubectl to find and access the Kubernetes cluster, it needs a [kubeconfig file](kubeconfig-file.html), which is created automatically when creating a cluster using kube-up.sh (see the [getting started guides](../../docs/getting-started-guides/) for more about creating clusters).
-If you need access to a cluster you didn’t create, see the [Sharing Cluster Access document](sharing-clusters.html).
+In order for kubectl to find and access the Kubernetes cluster, it needs a [kubeconfig file](kubeconfig-file), which is created automatically when creating a cluster using kube-up.sh (see the [getting started guides](/{{page.version}}/docs/getting-started-guides/) for more about creating clusters).
+If you need access to a cluster you didn't create, see the [Sharing Cluster Access document](sharing-clusters).
 By default, kubectl configuration lives at `~/.kube/config`.

 #### Making sure you're ready